 Conversely, if the euro is weak against the Turkish lira, it strengthens the power of the Turkish importer.
 To deal with currency risk, the German car manufacturer should insist that all deals with Turkish partners are made in Euro.
 On the downside, this may deter Turkish importers from partnering with the German exporter, preferring to do business in their local currency.

 - Indirect Exporting

-Direct exporting means sale of goods abroad without involving middlemen.
-In case of direct exporting a firm itself undertakes selling its products overseas and is responsible for dealing with foreign customers directly.
+Direct exporting means the sale of goods abroad without involving middlemen.
+In the case of direct exporting a firm itself undertakes to sell its products overseas and is responsible for dealing with foreign customers directly.
 A company may carry on direct exporting by any one of the following modes:

 - By establishing company’s own corporate export provision.

 - By appointing foreign sales representative and agent.